Johannes29/rust-obj-terminal-viewer/README.md

 ### Performance profiling
 ![An example of what the generated flamegraph can look like](flamegraph_example.png) To generate and open a flamegraph:
-- Open a terminal window as administrator
 - Make sure that flamegraph is installed.
 You can test this by running `cargo flamegraph --version`.
 To install flamegraph, follow [these instructions](https://github.com/flamegraph-rs/flamegraph?tab=readme-ov-file#installation).
+- If on windows, make sure that you have opened your terminal as administrator.
 - Change working directory to the root of this repository
 - Run
 `cargo flamegraph -- PATH_TO_OBJ`, where `PATH_TO_OBJ` is a path to the `.obj` file you want to render, for example `objects/hourglass.obj`